 Note: This is where the visual builder shines in AuthorFlows.
 Try mapping these calm sequences out using scene cards or visual arcs.

-Tip: The twist should re-contextualize the first two acts, not explode them.
-This is contrast, not conflict.
+Tip: The twist should re-contextualize the first two acts, not explode them. always keep in mind this is only a contrast, not conflict.

 Bring it all together.

-Example: The boy and a new friend now walk the field together but say nothing.
+Example: The boy found a new friend, they're now walk the field together without saying nothing.

 Add a visual callback to Act 1.
 This creates emotional cohesion without words.
 This is optional, not necessary